kahlil/kahlillechelt.com/content/post/2019-01-22-async-functions.md

 Because I was just using them intuitively so far and because of their synchronous style I got confused about when to `try-catch`.
-I also attempted to call an async function without `await` in front of it while using `await` in it's body, fully expecting it will be executed synchronously.
+I also attempted to call an async function without `await` in front of it while using `await` in its body, fully expecting it will be executed synchronously.

 It's important to remember that the foundation of async functions is Promises.